 Understanding the Connections among Genes, Environment, Family Processes, and Mental Health

-Investigators: William G. Axinn, Co-PI, Dirgha J. Ghimire, Co-I, Colter Mitchell, Co-I.Description: Psychiatric disorders are the leading source of disability worldwide and affect 53% of the U.S. population.
+Investigators: William G. Axinn, Co-PI, Jordan W. Smoller, Co-PI, Dirgha J. Ghimire, Co-I, Colter Mitchell, Co-I.Description: Psychiatric disorders are the leading source of disability worldwide and affect 53% of the U.S. population.
 In addition to the individual suffering they entail, the disability associated with these disorders includes substantial consequences for family and health outcomes.
 This includes long-term consequences for family formation and dissolution behaviors.
 Dissecting the relationship among community, family and psychiatric factors is complex because of the high potential for reciprocal causation.
 The result is a formidable challenge to understanding the role of psychiatric disorders in a wide range of adverse outcomes.
 The first step toward disentangling this complex relationship is to identify the role of causal factors that precede the onset of psychiatric disorders so that subsequent steps can estimate the mediating power of psychiatric disorders in long-term outcomes.
 Successful documentation of these causal pathways requires the availability of longitudinal research in large cohorts with repeated measures of environmental exposures, assessment of social and family variables, genetic data, and mental health outcomes.
-The research we propose will address these challenges by capitalizing on one of the few such cohorts available worldwide.
-Here we propose to use an innovative approach, validated and initiated with NIH R56, support to significantly advance the study of mental health.
+The research we are conducting will address these challenges by capitalizing on one of the few such cohorts available worldwide.
+We are using an innovative approach, validated and initiated with NIH R56 support, to significantly advance the study of mental health.